MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSecurityFilter.md

 ### -Filters
 The Filters parameter specifies the search criteria for the compliance security filter.
 The filters are applied to the users specified by the Users parameter.
 You can create three different types of filters:

 - Mailbox filter: Specifies mailboxes that can be searched by the assigned users.
-Valid syntax is Mailbox\_\<MailboxPropertyName\>, where \<MailboxPropertyName\> is a mailbox property value.
-For example, "Mailbox\_CustomAttribute10 -eq 'OttawaUsers'" allows users to only search mailboxes that have the value OttawaUsers in the CustomAttribute10 property.
+Valid syntax is `Mailbox_<MailboxPropertyName>`, where `<MailboxPropertyName>` is a mailbox property value.
+For example, "Mailbox_CustomAttribute10 -eq 'OttawaUsers'" allows users to only search mailboxes that have the value OttawaUsers in the CustomAttribute10 property.
 For a list of supported mailbox properties, see Filterable properties for the -RecipientFilter parameter (https://technet.microsoft.com/library/bb738157.aspx).

 - Mailbox content filter: Specifies mailbox content that the assigned users can search for.
-Valid syntax is MailboxContent\_\<SearchablePropertyName\>:\<value\>, where \<SearchablePropertyName\> specifies a Keyword Query Language (KQL) property that can be specified in a compliance search.
-For example, MailboxContent\_recipients:contoso.com allows users to only search for messages sent to recipients in the contoso.com domain.
+Valid syntax is `MailboxContent_<SearchablePropertyName>:<value>`, where `<SearchablePropertyName>` specifies a Keyword Query Language (KQL) property that can be specified in a compliance search.
+For example, `MailboxContent_recipients:contoso.com` allows users to only search for messages sent to recipients in the contoso.com domain.
 For a list of searchable message properties, see Keyword queries for Compliance Search (https://technet.microsoft.com/library/ms.o365.cc.searchquerylearnmore.aspx).

-- Site and site content filter: There are two SharePoint Online and OneDrive for Business site-related filters that you can create.
-Site\_\<SearchableSiteProperty\> specifies site-related properties.
-For example,"Site\_Path -eq 'https://contoso.sharepoint.com/sites/doctors'" allows users to only search for content in the https://contoso.sharepoint.com/sites/doctors site collection.
-SiteContent\_\<SearchableSiteProperty\> specifies content-related properties.
-For example, "SiteContent\_FileExtension -eq 'docx'" allows users to only search for Word documents.
+- Site and site content filter: There are two SharePoint Online and OneDrive for Business site-related filters that you can create. `Site_<SearchableSiteProperty>` specifies site-related properties.
+For example,`Site_Path -eq 'https://contoso.sharepoint.com/sites/doctors'` allows users to only search for content in the https://contoso.sharepoint.com/sites/doctors site collection. `SiteContent_<SearchableSiteProperty>` specifies content-related properties.
+For example, `SiteContent_FileExtension -eq 'docx'` allows users to only search for Word documents.
 For a list of searchable site properties, see Overview of crawled and managed properties in SharePoint (https://go.microsoft.com/fwlink/p/?LinkId=331599).
 Properties marked with a Yes in the Queryable column can be used to create a site or site content filter.

 You can specify multiple filters of the same type.
-For example, "Mailbox\_CustomAttribute10 -eq 'FTE' -and Mailbox\_MemberOfGroup -eq '$($DG.DistinguishedName)'".
+For example, `"Mailbox_CustomAttribute10 -eq 'FTE' -and Mailbox_MemberOfGroup -eq '$($DG.DistinguishedName)'"`.

 You have to create a search permissions filter to explicitly prevent users from searching any content location in a specific Office 365 service (such as preventing a user from searching Exchange mailboxes or SharePoint sites).
 In other words, creating a search permissions filter that allows a user to search all SharePoint sites in the organization doesn't prevent that user from searching mailboxes.
 For example, to allow a SharePoint admin to only search SharePoint sites, you have to create a create a filter that prevents them from mailboxes (see Example 9).
 Similarly, to allow an Exchange admin to only search mailboxes, you have to create a create a filter that prevents them from searching sites.